LiQiiiii/LiQiiiii/README.md

-- Hi, I’m @LiQiiiii, an undergratuate student of NWPU.
+- Hi, I’m @LiQiiiii, an master student from NUS.
-- I’m currently at National University of Singapore (Chongqing) Research Institute.
-- How to reach me: liqiiiii0704@gmail.com.
+- How to reach me: liqi@u.nus.edu.